-You may soon receive an appraisal notice from the Potter-Randall Appraisal District (PRAD).
-The appraisal district mailed about 96,000 appraisal notices on April 13, 2018.
-Your city, county, school district and other local taxing units will use the appraisal district’s value to set your 2018 property taxes.
+You may soon receive a Notice of Appraised Value from the Potter-Randall Appraisal District (PRAD).
+The appraisal district will be mailing about 88,000 notices on April 15, 2019.
+Your city, county, school district and other local taxing units will use the appraisal district’s value to set your 2019 property taxes.

 According to the Comptroller’s Property Tax System Basics webpage, the Texas Constitution sets out five basic rules for property taxes in our state: